 You agree that you will immediately take down a non-compliant site at the request of VIMA.
 Appeals regarding compliance may be submitted after the site has been taken down.
 Appeals should be directed to the email address set forth in the policy addressing dispute resolutions.

 Sponsored links or pay-per-click ads (PPC) are acceptable.
 The destination URL must be to your independent business owner website.
 The display URL must also be to your independent business owner Website and must not portray any URL that could lead the user to assume they are being led to a VIMA Corporate site, or be inappropriate or misleading in any way.

 You are allowed external websites to promote your VIMA business and the VIMA opportunity.
 If you wish to use an external website you must do the following:

 a.)
-Identify yourself as an Independent Associate for VIMA.
+Identify yourself as an independent business owner for VIMA.

 b.)
 Use only the approved images and wording authorized by VIMA.